The Free Dropbox Forms Replacement

 Pro ($17/mo)

-Dropbox Forms supports basic text fields and file upload requests.
-Fomr offers 25+ components including dropdowns, checkboxes, ratings, date pickers, and more.
+Rebuild intake, feedback, registration, and request forms with 25+ components including dropdowns, checkboxes, ratings, date pickers, and more.

 Fomr’s free plan includes unlimited forms, unlimited responses, design customization, and team collaboration, all at no cost.
 The Pro plan at $17/month adds custom domains and branding removal.